pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_01_components_of_a_clean_architecture.md

 Your elements should talk inwards, that is pass data to more abstract elements, using basic structures provided by the language (thus globally known) or structures known to those elements.
 Remember that an inner layer doesn't know anything about outer ones, so it cannot understand structures defined there.

-You elements should talk outwards using interfaces, that is using only the expected API of a component, without referring to a specific implementation.
+Your elements should talk outwards using interfaces, that is using only the expected API of a component, without referring to a specific implementation.
 When an outer layer is created, elements living there will plug themselves into those interfaces and provide a practical implementation.

 ## Main layers